- About Extension

 - 2013 Soft Winter Wheat Trial Data (pdf)

 Monthly Statewide Wheat Marketing Meetings:

-The Oregon Wheat Growers’ League has announced that the Statewide Marketing Education Series Meetings have finished untill further notice.
-These bi-monthly meetings generally occured the third Thursday via polycom video conferencing at various locations throughout the state.
-Central Oregon producers were able to view the monthly polycom presentations at COARC (541.475.7107) or at the OSU Crook County Extension Service (541.447.6228).
+These bi-monthly meetings generally occurr the third Thursday via polycom video conferencing at various locations throughout the state.
+Central Oregon producers are able to view the polycom presentations at COARC (541.475.7107) or at the OSU Crook County Extension Service (541.447.6228).
 For more information contact Sally Christensen, OWGL Member Services Director (541.276.7330).

 Missed a meeting?
 You can now watch the recordings online.
-(Please note that the meeting does not always start immedietly.)
+(Please note that the meeting does not always start immediately.)

 - General Information/Resources -